sarehag/svelte-todo/README.md

 Were part of the Svelte REPL boilerplate

-store.js is a slightly changed copy from the writable store example in the svelte.dev tutorial.
+store.js is a slightly changed writable store example from the svelte.dev tutorial.